abomaher/abomaher/README.md

 I don't like management directly.
 I like the team's fun, collaborative spirit that deals with pressure professionally.

-## 😄 These are sample codes for programming languages ​​that I have experience with and have worked on for periods of time...
+### 😄 You can show down samples codes for programming languages ​​that I have experience with and have worked on for periods of time...